-Natural formulas and products with various different combinations of these herbs can usually be found at natural health food stores.
 These herbs include raspberry leaf, marshmallow, horsetail, yarrow, uva ursi, and plantain.

 If the primary cause of the urinary incontinence is hormone imbalance, there are herbs such as oatstraw and wild yam that contain estrogenic compounds for supplementing hormone levels in a female.

 Likewise, herbs such as saw palmetto can help to support and stimulate natural hormone production in male dogs with urinary incontinence.